A Trainable Approach to Zero-delay Smoothing Spline Interpolation: Introduction

-The paper is structured as follows: Sec. \ref{sec:preliminaries} sets the notation and presents some basic concepts and definitions.
-Then, in Sec. \ref{sec:problem_formulation}, we formulate the problem addressed in this paper.
-Next, in Sec. \ref{sec:proposed_solution} and Sec. \ref{sec:experiments}, we respectively provide and validate a solution.
+The rest of the paper is structured as follows: Sec. \ref{sec:preliminaries} introduces the notation and presents some basic concepts and definitions.
+Then, in Sec. \ref{sec:formulation}, we provide our problem formulation.
+Next, in Sec. \ref{sec:solution} and Sec. \ref{sec:alternative}, we respectively provide a solution, a benchmark, and a baseline.
+Thereafter we experimentally validate our solution in Sec. \ref{sec:experiments}.
 Finally, Sec. \ref{sec:conclusion} concludes the paper.